 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are a lot more costly than regular phone calls.
+Phone calls made in jail are a lot more expensive than regular phone calls.
 There are certain restrictions about when and how often you can use the phone, but inmates must keep in mind that you are just one of many people who want to talk to their loved ones.
 If you break the rules and are disciplined, phone privileges may be limited or forbidden.

 The Cuyahoga County Corrections Center phone number is: 216-443-6000